bengfarrell/rgf-blog/content/blog/2013-10-24-peachy-canyon-incredible-red-zinfandel-2011.md

 The nose of this wine needs brightening, but that may be my fault for not using my aerator for the first time in a while.
 The scents are bound tightly together.
 It wants to be smoky, but it's closer to cedar; the chips are on the grill, but they aren't lit yet.
 Mostly it smells of unripe berries and plum.
 There's mild spice.

 The berry is much fuller on drinking: plum and raspberry with a lollipop aftertaste.
 The cedar is strong and pleasant with vanilla and plenty of clove.
 It's a great mix of flavors that I think will improve with age.
-But let's be real -- I'm not letting it sit that long.
+But let's be real—I'm not letting it sit that long.
 Post-oxidation, the wine's edges are softened, but I'm not sure I like it better that way.
 Regardless, it was drunk happily without complaint.

 [![rating_avocado1](http://s3.amazonaws.com/thegourmez-wpmedia/2009/02/rating_avocado1.gif)](http://www.thegourmez.com/2009/02/restaurant-review-nanas-durham/rating_avocado1/)